Adaptive Cross-Layer Attention for Image Restoration: Experiments

 \subsection{Implementation Details}

-We use DIV2K~\cite{timofte2017ntire} as the training set for our experiments as like in previous works \cite{dai2019second,zhang2018residual}.
-DIV2K includes $800$ images for training and $100$ images for validation.
+We use DIV2K~\cite{timofte2017ntire} as the training set and EDSR \citep{lim2017enhanced} as the neural backbones for different image restoration tasks.
+Following previous works\cite{EDSR, mei2021image, mei2020pyramid}, we use EDSR with 32 residual blocks as the backbones for image super-resolution and EDSR with 16 residual blocks as the backbones for image denoising, image compression artifacts reduction, and image demosaicing.
+In our experiments, ACLA modules are inserted between different residual blocks.
+DIV2K consists of $800$ images for training and $100$ images for validation.
+We follow the training settings in previous works \cite{dai2019second,zhang2018residual, EDSR, niu2020single} for fair comparisons.
 We augment the training images by randomly rotating $90$\degree, $180$\degree, $270$\degree, and horizontally flipping.
 In each mini-batch, $16$ low-quality patches with size $48 \times 48$ are provided as inputs.
 ADAM optimizer is used for both the search phase and training phase.
 Default values of $\beta_{1}$ and $\beta_{2}$ are set to $0.9$ and $0.999$ respectively, and we set $\epsilon=10^{-8}$.
-In the search phase, the learning rate is initialized as $10^{-4}$, and cosine learning rate schedule is used.
-The search process takes 200 epochs.
-The first stage of search takes $100$ epochs, and the second stage takes the remaining 100 epochs.
-In the training phase, the learning rate is initialized as $10^{-4}$ and then reduced to half after every $200$ epochs.
-The model is trained for $1000$ epochs in total.
-In our experiments with CLA, we manually insert four CLA modules evenly in the CNN backbones.
-The number of selected keys $K$ is set to $8$ for all CLA modules by default.
+In the search phase, the learning rate is initialized as $10^{-4}$, and the cosine learning rate schedule is used.
+The search process takes 600 epochs.
+The first stage of the search takes 300 epochs, and the second stage takes the remaining 300 epochs.
+In the training phase, the learning rate is initialized as $10^{-4}$ and the cosine learning rate schedule is used to decay the learning rate to $5\times 10^{-6}$ in $800$ epochs.
 For all ACLA modules, the maximum number of selected keys, which is also denoted by $K$, is initialized as $16$.
-Before the search, we perform a cross-validation on $20\%$ of the training data to decide the best value of $\lambda$.
+Before the search, we perform a cross-validation on $20\%$ of the training data to decide the value of $\lambda$.
 Another $10\%$ of training data is held for evaluation in the cross-validation process.
 The hyper-parameter $\lambda$ is selected from a candidate set $\{0.1, 0.15, 0.2, 0.25, 0.3, 0.35, 0.4\}$.
 The selected $\lambda$ for different tasks are summarized in Table \ref{table:lamda_setting}.